-Creating better links between the five market towns within the district, as well as Greater Cambridge, Peterborough, South Cambridgeshire, and Fenland will make Huntingdonshire a more attractive place to live and work.
+Creating better links to key service centres such as to and between the four market towns within the district, Huntingdonshire, as well as to the large trip attractors for Huntingdonshire residents: Greater Cambridge, Peterborough, South Cambridgeshire and Fenland will make Huntingdonshire a more attractive place to live and work.
 It is also important that cross border and regionally and nationally strategic movements are enhanced.
+This will also create new opportunities for residents to travel to employment, retail, leisure, education, or training elsewhere.